KnowledgeBaseCompleter/eval-ConvKB/README.md

-tion of ConvKB on FB15k after fixing the bug
+## Evaluation of ConvKB on FB15k after fixing the bug

 #### The bug in ConvKB evaluation